 Will I appear before the Student Conduct Committee?

 No. Appeals are only considered in writing and the Committee is provided your written appeal along with information from your incident.
-You will not be asked to attend a meeting of the Student Conduct Committee, unless you have been suspended or dismissed from the University or you are a Respondent or Complainant involved in an alleged sexual harassment/sexual misconduct violation.
-In the event of a suspension or dismissal, or your involvement as a Respondent or Complainant in an alleged sexual harassment/sexual misconduct violation, you will appear before the Committee in person for what is called a de novo hearing.
+You will not be asked to attend a meeting of the Student Conduct Committee, unless you have been suspended or dismissed from the University or you are a Complainant or Respondent involved in an alleged sexual or interpersonal misconduct violation.
+In the event of a suspension or dismissal, or your involvement as a Complainant or Respondent in an alleged sexual or interpersonal misconduct violation, you will appear before the Committee in person for what is called a de novo hearing.

 If I submit an appeal, how will I receive the Student Conduct Committee’s decision?